nokxs/iobroker-javascript-vs-code-extension/README.md

 * multiple js-Adapter instances
 * syncing of workspace with remote scripts (correclty, delete and remove scirpts)
 * upload multiple changed scripts with an `upload all` command
-* reordering of scripts in the script explorer
 * the functions defined in global scripts
 * showing which scripts were updated and need to be uploaded